Soviet Space Program

 Legacy

 Brezhnev's era saw both achievements and setbacks in the space program.
 While the Soviet Union didn't achieve a Moon landing, it established itself as a pioneer in space station operations and long-duration spaceflight.
-The focus on these areas created a lasting legacy that influenced the future of space exploration.
+The focus on these areas created a lasting legacy that influenced the future of space exploration, while these orbital feats also bolstered the nation's cultural prestige at home and abroad.

 He died in 1982, having overseen a crucial transition period in the Soviet space program from the early "space race" achievements to a more sustained presence in Earth orbit.
 The space station expertise developed during his leadership would remain a source of pride and international prestige for the Soviet Union and later Russia.